0

 Our efforts include returning Pension regulations and practices to their pre 2011 status, removing age requirements for retirement, future COLA percentages based upon the Consumer Price Index (CPI) and applied to full pension increments, with the elimination of caps in determining payment.

-Founder, Advocates for COLA Restoration and Pension Reform (Registered, Non-Profit)
+Sandra Paquette - Founder, Advocates for COLA Restoration and Pension Reform (Registered, Non-Profit)

 WHAT HAPPENED TO R.I.’s COLA’S ?